 INTRODUCTION

-The increasing complexity of systems, products, processes and services entering the market requires that the consideration of security aspects be given a high priority.
+The increasing complexity and connectivity of systems, products, processes and services entering the market requires that the consideration of security aspects be given a high priority.
 Inclusion of security aspects in standardization provides protection from and response to risks of unintentionally and intentionally caused events that may disrupt the functionality/operation of products, systems and solutions.

-Standards writers should consider making standards to include the required degree of resilience within their respective technical domains.
+Publication writers should consider making standards to include the required degree of resilience within their respective technical domains.
 Security aspects will in many cases play a role in achieving resilience directed standards.

 In this guide, the term “committee”, includes technical committees, subcommittees and system committees.
 The term “publication” includes “standard”, “technical report”, “technical specification” and “guide”.
 In addition, the term “product” includes “process”, “service” and combinations thereof, commonly known as “systems”.